-James C. Fitzpatrick is a member of the firm’s Litigation department.
+James C. Fitzpatrick is Co-Chair of Hughes Hubbard's Product Liability practice group and a member of the firm’s Litigation department.
 His practice focuses on domestic and international pharmaceutical and product liability litigation as well as other types of complex commercial litigation.

 Law clerk to Judge Hayden W. Head Jr., US District Court for the Southern District of Texas, 1996 – 1997